frattalab/PAPA/docs/output_docs.md

 - `contrast_name` - Name of experimental constrast tested, corresponds to `<numerator_condition>vs<denominator_condition>` where numerator and denominator conditions correspond to keys in the 'condition' column of the sample table
 - `gene_id` - gene id extracted for reference annotation
 - `gene_name` - gene name extracted from reference annotation
 - `event_type` - inferred 'event type' for last exon isoform.
-Can take on the following values:
-  - *first_exon_spliced* - most gene-proximal distinct last exon (i.e. it is the 'shortest' last exon isoform)
-  - *internal_exon_spliced* - distinct last exon that is not most proximal/distal with respect to gene
-  - *last_exon_spliced* - most gene-distal last exon
-  - *first_exon_extension* - novel 3'end extension of an annotated first exon (i.e. a 'composite' or 'bleedthrough' event)
-  - *internal_exon_extension* - novel 3'end extension of an annotated internal exon (i.e. a 'composite' or 'bleedthrough' event)
-  - *last_exon_extension* - novel 3'end extension of an annotated last exon (i.e. a 3'UTR extension)
+See above mentions for description of possible values
 - `annot_status` - whether event originates from reference annotation or novel events
 - `transcript_id` - transcript ID extracted from reference annotation (if annotated) or defined by StringTie
 - `chromosome` - chromosome of origin